Julian/regret/README.rst

 Design Goals
 ------------

-``Regret`` is meant to cover all of the deprecations an author may encounter.
+``regret`` is meant to cover all of the deprecations an author may encounter.

 It is intended to: